ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 b.
 Transfer users

-Users can be exported using ``ckanapi``, but their password hashes will be excluded.
+Users could be exported using the python package ``ckanapi``, but their password hashes will be excluded.
 To transfer users preserving their passwords, we need to dump and restore the ``user`` table.

 On source CKAN host with access to source db ``ckan_default``, export the ``user`` table::